Wander In The Desert.

 There is hope in the newborn day.
 Comfort in the cold and early silent morning.

 Not long I was back on the road and drove north, marveled at the vast expanse of barren lands and jagged mountain rocks like they are from a different planet.
-It occurred to me how little I know about America, let alone another planet.
+I realized how little I know about America, let alone another planet.

 I made it to the visitor center by 9 am shortly after passing my second border patrol inspection.